“This dynamic performer has the ability to make the mundane extraordinary.”

 Solo performance is Siobhan’s main vessel of creative work.
 She has three full-length solo shows, The Rope in Your Hands, Natural Novice, and Broken Bone Bathtub, all of which have toured nationally across the USA, and globally throughout the UK, Ireland, Japan and the Philippines.
 The Rope in Your Hands received five star reviews at the Edinburgh International Fringe Festival and in Washington, DC., as well as awarded Fringe Crush in St. Louis, MO.
 Natural Novice was awarded Best of the Fest at Charm City Fringe Festival in Baltimore, MD, and also the recipient of the 2014 Fringe Crush award at the St Lou Fringe.
 Both of these two shows have also been presented at universities, where Siobhan pairs the performance with a workshop in storytelling, civic engagement, and activism.
 Broken Bone Bathtub has performed sold out site specific venues all over the world, received an Outstanding Solo Performance Award from The New York Innovative Theatre Foundation, and is named in the Top Ten Shows not to miss by City Pages Minneapolis, Best Performances in 2016 by DC Metro Theatre Arts, and Immersive Theatre Shows to See by The New York Times.
 In 2017, she performed at both the Festival and Summit events for The Future of Storytelling.
 Siobhan has been hailed as a top ten indie theatre artist in Baltimore, St. Louis, and Seattle.
-In 2018, she has been an Artist in Residence at Guild Hall of East Hampton, and will be performing Broken Bone Bathtub across the West Coast, starting with Seattle and Tacoma in May, Olympia and Portland and June, and San Francisco/The Bay Area in July, Grass Valley at the end of July, and Las Vegas in August.
+In 2018, she served as an artistic fellow at The Guild Hall of East Hampton, and will be performing Broken Bone Bathtub across the West Coast, starting with Seattle and Tacoma in May, Olympia and Portland and June, San Francisco/The Bay Area in July, Grass Valley at the end of July, and Las Vegas in August.